Raywire/iReporter/README.md

 ### Break down into end to end tests

-Tests check all redflag and user endpoints
+Tests check all interventions, user sign up and login endpoints Note an admin user is created by default in case none is present upon running the tests

 ```
 source .env